JustinMountain/ruby_programming/chess_v2/README.md

 - Established directory for chess_v2

 TODO:
-- Create each different game piece which inherit from Piece
+x Create each different game piece which inherit from Piece
-    - Remove any piece-specific restricted positions
-      - Bishop/Rook/Queen should remove squares if boxed in by either player
-      - King cannot put itself in danger
-      - Pawn can move twice from start position, can only capture diagonally
-  - Each piece type should hold an array of its possible moves and this_piece_restrictions
+  - Each piece should hold an array of its possible moves x Rook
-    - Knight
-    - Rook
     - Bishop
     - Queen
     - King
+    x Knight
     - Pawn
+  - Each piece should remove from the array its piece-specific restricted positions
+    - Rook should remove squares if boxed in by either player
+    - Bishop should remove squares if boxed in by either player
+    - Queen should remove squares if boxed in by either player
+    - King cannot put itself in danger x Knight has no meaningful restrictions
+    - Pawn can move twice from start position, can only capture diagonally
 - Create a method that takes in a string from the player and interprets it into a move

 * GameBoard Object:
   - p1_pieces and p2_pieces may need to be updated to attr_accessor for remove_piece and update_piece_location to function properly
 * If Boolean for move validity returns true: (in game logic, not in object)